 UK tax policy.

-The Chief Financial Officer of the UK and Middle East is responsible for leading the UK tax strategy as a board member.
+The Chief Financial Officer of the UK and Ireland is responsible for leading the UK tax strategy as a board member.

 This strategy has been approved by both the UK board of directors and Randstad Global Tax department based in the Netherlands which is part of the ultimate controlling party, Randstad NV.

 Randstad is the global leader in the HR services industry.
-We support people and organisations in realising their true potential by combining the power of today’s technology with our passion for people.
+We support people and organizations in realizing their true potential by combining the power of today’s technology with our passion for people.
 We call it Human Forward.
-In 2018, we helped more than 2.5 million candidates find a meaningful job with our almost 250,000 clients.
-Furthermore, we trained over 300,000 people.
+In 2020, we helped more than two million candidates find a meaningful job with our 236,100 clients.
+Furthermore, we trained more than 313,000 people.
 Randstad is active in 38 markets around the world and has top-three positions in almost half of these.
-In 2018, Randstad had on average 38,820 corporate employees and generated revenue of € 23.8 billion.
+In 2020, Randstad had on average 34,680 corporate employees and generated revenue of € 20.7 billion.
 Randstad was founded in 1960 and is headquartered in Diemen, the Netherlands.
+Randstad N.V. is listed on the NYSE Euronext.
+For more information, see www.randstad.com

 Our values and business principles